 Learn about each generation to help you find them.

 “When you speak to everyone, you speak to no one,” said Meredith Hill, a leader in the marketing industry.
-She’s right and in this day and age, no one can afford to speak to everyone The reality is not everyone can be or wants to be your customer.
+She’s right and in this day and age, no one can afford to speak to everyone.
+The reality is not everyone can be or wants to be your customer.
 Even for everyday products like toothpaste.
-Somehow Colgate competes with Aquafresh and a myriad of other toothpaste brands, proof there are different audiences to target with something as basic as toothpaste..
+Somehow Colgate competes with Aquafresh and a myriad of other toothpaste brands, which is proof there are different audiences to target for something as basic as toothpaste.

 This is why understanding your target audience’s demographics and psychographics are so important.
 You’ll be able to better target your customers and see more success with your marketing.

 Today, we’re going to help you begin to target your audience with our generation summaries.
 Read on to find out which generation is the best fit for your product or service.

 Generation Z is known as the internet generation or iGeneration.
 Born in 1996 and later, This is a young group that has grown up completely in the internet era.
 Although you may think that these youngsters are not worth marketing to, keep in mind this generation has buying power of a whopping $44 billion.

 That caught your eye?
 More about them that’s not surprising is how much time this internet generation spends on their mobile phones and social media..
 Here’s a breakdown on how Gen Zers are spending their days: